Projects

-Assignments range from conceptual designs, feasibility studies, and assistance with bids and proposals to preliminary engineering and project specifications, detail design for upgrades and retrofit projects at existing plant facilities.
+Assignments range from conceptual designs, pre-feasibility studies, and assistance with bids and proposals to preliminary engineering and project specifications, preparation of tender documents, detail design for upgrades and retrofit projects at existing plant facilities, condition assessments, useful life studies, system/performance evaluations and reviews, failure investigations, and technical assistance in dispute resolution.
+The following include representative and showcase projects:

-The $2.0 billion Longview Power Plant is a 695MW supercritical PC plant being constructed in Maidsville, West Virginia.
-It will be one of the cleanest, most efficient solid-fuel power plants in the US, with advanced combustion control technologies, when it begins operating in 2011.
+The $2.0 billion Longview Power Plant is a 695MW supercritical PC plant constructed in Maidsville, West Virginia.
+It is one of the cleanest, most efficient solid-fuel power plants in the US, with advanced combustion control technologies.
 This is a mine-mouth plant from which coal is delivered by a five-mile, overland conveyor system.
 Adjacent to Longview is a coal preparation plant and coal blending yard.
 The mine-mouth coal can be diverted to these facilities and/or directly routed to Longview’s receiving conveyor, which is fitted with an on-line coal analyzer.
 Energy Associates was engaged by Longview Power as their engineer for the four (4) coal handling systems needed for the project.

 Assistance was provided to Bechtel Power Corporation on a couple of projects including a failure investigation at We Energies’ $2.15 billion Elm Road project and a review of the lignite and limestone systems for the Red Hills Generating Facility.